Rules and categories

 Enums in proto2

-files are closed, which means that unrecognized values result in the field being unset (the actual value will be stored with other unrecognized fields).
+files are closed, which means that unrecognized values result in the field being unset (the actual value is stored with other unrecognized fields).

 Enums in proto3